-As the financial year-end approaches, many businesses begin to think about how to get ready.
-Taking a few preparatory steps ahead of time, and checking that your accounts are in order could save you a lot of time in the long run.
+As the financial year end approaches, many businesses begin to think about how to get ready.
+Taking a few preparatory steps ahead of time, and checking your accounts are in order could save you a lot of time in the long run.

 Things to do now: